DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/contextToolbox/shapes.md

 ---
 ---
 ##### shortDescription
 Lists the shapes that are displayed in the context toolbox.
+The built-in shape types are demonstrated in the [Shape Types](/Documentation/Guide/Widgets/Diagram/Shape_Types/) section.

 ---